Spanish Legion: The Title of the Spanish Legion

+Organisation

 The Spanish Legion was modelled on the French Foreign Legion.
 Its purpose was to provide a corps of professional troops to fight in Spain's colonial campaigns in North Africa, in place of conscript units that were proving ineffective.
 The first commanding officer, Lieutenant Colonel José Millán-Astray Terreros, referred to his unit as ‘La Legión’ from the start but this only became part of the unit's title from 1937.

 In the original Tercio de Extranjeros there were Latin Americans, amongst others, one Chinese, three Japanese, one Maltese, one Russian, both German & Austrian, one Italian, two Frenchmen, four Portuguese, one Belgian, unknown Filipino and one Spanish woman from Puerto Rico.
 However, soon the majority of its members were Spaniards who joined to fight outside of European Spain.

-Tercio (lit. 'a third') is an old Spanish military term that roughly translates as ‘regiment' (originally it had enough manpower to be considered a half-brigade).
-In the 18th century tercios were replaced by regiments.
-There is no equivalent word in English.
-Dating from the 16th century, the name was chosen to evoke the era of Spain's military supremacy as the leading Catholic power in Europe under the Habsburg Emperors.
-Organised into tercios in 1534, the Spanish infantry gained a reputation for invincibility.